dodderingstalwart/homelab/README.md

 * Containerize and run my applications

 Ansible<br>
-* Update all the nodes
+* Update and configure all the nodes

 ## Hardware
 - Control Node